cshum/imagor/docs/docs/filters.md

 - `color` — color name or hexadecimal rgb expression without the `#` character
   - `blur` — missing parts are filled with a blurred original image
-  - `auto` — the top left image pixel will be chosen as the filling color
+  - `auto` — the average color of the image will be used as the filling color
   - `none` — the filling becomes fully transparent

 <table>